Robert Elsie: Life

 Elsie's scholarly travels and interest in Albanian dialects brought him into contact with Albanians from Albania, Kosovo, Greece, Montenegro, Italy, Croatia, Bulgaria, Ukraine, Macedonia, and Turkey and made dozens of recordings of the Albanian language.

-As a translator Robert Elsie offered the reader “a selection of songs from the best known cycle of Albanian epic verse”.
+As a translator Robert Elsie offered the reader "a selection of songs from the best known cycle of Albanian epic verse".

 Elsie during his lifetime authored many works of scholarship and had no major unpublished work left for completion prior to his death.

 Death

-On October 2, 2017 Robert Elsie died of motor neuron disease in Bonn, Germany.
-His last words before passing away were "death is so boring.
+On October 2, 2017, Elsie died of motor neuron disease in Bonn, Germany.
+His last words before dying were, "Death is so boring.
 So slow.
 One only waits for it".
 At the time of Elsie's death, it was initially reported in the media that he had requested in his will to be buried in Albania, although it emerged two weeks after those events that Elsie did not specify in his will where to be buried.
 Instead it was the decision of his life partner, Stephan Trierweiler, that he should be buried in Albania due to the deep love Elsie had for the country.

 Elsie's coffin was brought to Albania to lay in repose at the National Library in Tirana for people to come and pay their respects.
 A farewell ceremony paying tribute to Elsie was held in Tirana, bringing together friends, academics and politicians from Albania, Kosovo and North Macedonia.
 During his lifetime, Elsie developed a fondness for Theth, seeing it as an Albanian "Shangri-La".
-On October 18, he was buried in the northern village located in the Albanian Alps.
+On October 18, he was buried in that northern village located in the Albanian Alps.
 A prolific author of scholarly works, Elsie's untimely death within the context of Albanian studies has been seen as a "big blow" for its international promotion.